merdok/homebridge-miot/README.md

 When enabled all log output will only appear in debug mode. **Default: false**
 - `deviceEnabled` [optional]
 Whether the device is enabled.
 Disabling the device will not initiate polling.
 Useful when a device is longer offline and it should not automatically reconnect. **Default: true**
-- `matterMode` [optional]
+- `matterEnabled` [optional]
 Robot Cleaner only.
-Controls whether the robot is exposed through Homebridge Matter.
-Matter requires Homebridge Matter and local MIOT; use MiCloud/HAP fallback with a cached MiCloud session when local control is unreliable.
+Exposes the robot through Homebridge Matter.
+Homebridge 2.x Matter must also be enabled on the main bridge or this plugin's child bridge. **Default: false**
+- `matterConnection` [optional]
+Robot Cleaner only.
+Selects `auto`, `local`, or `cloud`.
+Auto tries local MIOT first and uses configured MiCloud as a fallback.
 See the [Robot Cleaner guide](https://github.com/merdok/homebridge-miot/blob/main/docs/robotcleaner.md). **Default: auto**
 - `customAccessory` [optional]
 Creates a custom empty accessory for the device which can be manually populated with services.
 Requires ***actionButtons***, ***propertyControl*** or ***propertyMonitor*** to be set. **Default: false**
 - `onlyMainService` [optional]